 How Do I Get Out of the Coverage Gap?

 Once your total spending on covered drugs exceeds the threshold, you’ll enter the catastrophic coverage phase and no longer be subjected to the high costs of the coverage gap.

-In 2022, to get out of the donut hole, the total cost of spending must reach $7,050 that’s when catastrophic coverage automatically starts.
+In 2023, the total cost of spending must reach $7,400 to get out of the donut hole.
+That’s when catastrophic coverage automatically starts.

 How to Avoid the Medicare Donut Hole

-When a licensed agent compares your meds to the formularies available, you know that based on the specific medications you take the policy recommendation is the most financially beneficial.
+When a licensed agent compares your meds to the formulary available, you know that the policy recommendation is the most financially beneficial based on the specific medications you take.

-Plus, an agent comparing plans will give you an estimate of when you can expect to enter or exit the donut hole.
+Plus, an agent comparing plans will estimate when you can expect to enter or exit the donut hole.

 Licensed insurance agents can also help you find ways to save money by comparing the cost of your prescriptions at various pharmacies and insurance companies.
-This saves you time and money.
+Shopping with an agent saves you time and money.

-We’re ready when you are!
+We’re ready when you’re!
 Give us a call at the number above.
 Or, compare Part D plans in your area by completing our rate form.